cynotebo/KM-Ready-Lab/KM-Ready-Lab/workshops/Module 3.md

 ![](images/EditShaperSkill.png)

 Next we need to add the new *clinicalTrialsSmallDiseases* table projection to the knowledge store.
-Add a new entry to the *tables* list as shown below.
+Add a new entry to the *tables* list in the knowledge store's *projections* list as shown below.

 ```
 {